Business Strategy Hub

 5. Global presence

-Nestle has a strong global presence, and its products are sold in almost everywhere in the world.
-Nestle sells its products in 186 countries Instead of relying on a few markets, it has captured the sizeable market in a lot of developed and developing countries to earn most of its revenue.
+Nestle has a strong global presence, and its products are sold almost everywhere in the world.
+Nestle sells its products in 189 countries.
+Instead of relying on a few markets, it has captured a sizeable market in a lot of developed and developing countries to earn most of its revenue.
 [2]

 Nestle – Revenue by Regions

-According to the Forbes Global 2000, Nestle is among the world’s largest corporations and is ranked at 46th position in 2022 list.[3]
+According to the Forbes Global 2000, Nestle is among the world’s largest corporations and is ranked at 50th position in the 2023 list.[3]

 The world’s leading food conglomerate, Nestle, has reduced the amount of sugars (by 25%) used to produce its beloved Carnation Breakfast Essentials.
 Moreover, the company is also incorporating a completely new and environment-friendly paper packaging for the product line to enhance its sustainability.